-Our brand new (not rebuilt) Lamb 119413 Ametek motor is a very common motor in many central vacuum brands and models.
+Our brand new (not rebuilt) Lamb 119413 Ametek motor is used in some central vacuum brands and models.
 119413 motor is a Lamb Ametek original motor.

 What to note: